ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 #.
 A wide knowledge of Ansible and/or its related projects.
 #.
 Active contributions to  Ansible and/or related projects in any form described in the :ref:`collections_contributions`.
 #.
 A consent to follow the :ref:`steering_expectations`.

+Team membership
+^^^^^^^^^^^^^^^

+The Committee can accept a team to be a member.
+In this case, the team chooses its representative and announces the person in a dedicated `Community Topic <https://forum.ansible.com/tags/c/project/7/community-wg>`_.
+After the announcement is made, the representative is added to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>` group on the forum.

 Process
 ^^^^^^^^